Can you see the Northern Lights in Scotland? (2024/2025)

 Your camera sees more than you can

-Our eyes don’t see such bright, vivid colours that are captured by a camera.
+You can see the northern lights with the naked eye but our eyes don’t see such bright, vivid colours as captured by a camera.
 This means photos of the aurora are normally more impressive than what you will see live.
-They can also be happening but not visible to the naked eye.
+They can also be happening but not visible to the naked eye so use your phone camera to take a pic and see if they are actually happening.

 Taking photos can make you miss out